 3.8.1 The site visit confirmed that the study area comprises several fields that are all in agricultural use.
 The topography of the study area is gently undulating, presumably reflecting the glacial nature of the drift geology.
-There was no visible evidence for ancient agricultural practices, such as ridge and furrow cultivation, although crops obscured the natural topography and surface features in the northern part of the site.
+There was no visible evidence for ancient agricultural practices, such as ridge and furrow cultivation.
 The field boundaries typically comprise hedgerows, although none of these were noted from a rapid inspection to comprise ancient species.
-The north/south-aligned access track (Site 10) survives as a features of the landscape, and remains in use.
 No new sites of archaeological interest were identified during the site visit.